 I remember taking a philosophy class as a freshman at the University of Maryland.
 We would read, debate, and write about the following question: “What does it mean to have a good life?”
 Sit with this question for a moment and consider your frame of reference for a good life.
 Think about how your good life might not be the same as that of another person’s.
 That’s ok, right?
 Of course, it is.
 We all have this one beautiful life to live after all.

 Your identity and how you present to the world are of enormous importance to you.
-If you are constantly bombarded with the message that your identity (insert whatever category you put yourself in) is incorrect or worse, wrong, and that you are not valid, imagine the long-term stress, anxiety, and depression that would bring.
+If you are constantly bombarded with the message that your identity (insert whatever category you put yourself in) is incorrect or worse, wrong.
+That you are not valid.
+Imagine the long-term stress, anxiety, and depression that would bring.

 Perhaps your categories are societal norms.
 You have never been part of a marginalized or oppressed category.
 I can relate.
 Because until 5 years and many months ago I was not either.
 Now, here I am.
 So, for me, the question about what it means to have a good life means something a little different now.
-Now it means that I will fight until my last breath to be a voice, and as you all might agree, a loud one.
-I will speak my truths and for those who are being silenced.
+Now it means that I will fight until my last breath to be a voice.
+And as you all might agree a loud one.
 All are welcome.

 3 thoughts on “What Does It Mean To Have A Good Life?”

 I googled “acceptance” just to see what was written and this quote struck me, “The more often you practice acceptance, the more you will see that each moment has a purpose, a lesson to teach you, a reason for unfolding the way that it does.”
 It made me think, acceptance works both ways: People seeking acceptance feel validated, wanted, safe, secure and those who accept have an opportunity to grow.
 I am not a part of an oppressed group but it has always made me feel good when I make someone else feel good and maybe this provided me a little more insight.